Phillip Gaines: 2016

 Gaines competed against Steven Nelson, Kenneth Acker, KeiVarae Russell, and Eric Murray for the starting cornerback job left by the departure of Smith during free agency to the Raiders.
 He was named the starting cornerback opposite Peters to start the 2016 season.

 On September 25, 2016, Gaines a recorded season-high seven solo tackles and forced a fumble in the Chiefs' 24–3 victory over the New York Jets.
 Unfortunately, he left in the fourth quarter after suffering a knee injury related to his ACL tear and was unable to play in the Chiefs' Week 4 game where they defeated the Steelers 43–14.
-On October 30, 2016, he made four solo tackles, deflected two passes, and had his first career interception off of a pass attempt by Indianapolis Colts quarterback Andrew Luck during a 30–14 victory.
+On October 30, he made four solo tackles, deflected two passes, and had his first career interception off of a pass attempt by Indianapolis Colts quarterback Andrew Luck during a 30–14 victory.
 He missed four more games throughout the season and lost his starting cornerback job to Nelson and Mitchell.
 He finished the 2016 season with a total of 44 combined tackles (42 solo), seven pass deflections, and an interception in 11 games and five starts.

 2017

 Gaines competed with Nelson, Mitchell, D. J. White, and Acker in training camp for the job as the starting cornerback.
 He was named the backup behind Peters, Mitchell, and Acker.

 In the Chiefs' season-opener at the New England Patriots, Gaines recorded four solo tackles in their 42–27 victory.
-On October 8, 2016, he made his first start of the season and collected three combined tackles during a 42–34 win at the Texans.
-The next game, Gaines made a season-high five combined tackles as Kansas City lost 19–13 to the Steelers.
+On October 8, 2016, he made his first start of the season and collected three combined tackles during a 42–34 win over the Houston Texans.
+The next game, Gaines made a season-high five combined tackles as Kansas City lost 19–13 to the Pittsburgh Steelers.
 He played in 14 games with three starts before suffering a dislocated elbow in Week 17.
-He was placed on injured reserve on January 3, 2018.
+Gaines was placed on injured reserve on January 3, 2018.
 After the season, he became a free agent for the first time in his career.

 Buffalo Bills

 On March 29, 2018, the Buffalo Bills signed Gaines to a one-year, $835,000 contract.
-He played in seven games, starting six, before being released on November 6, 2018.
+He played in seven games, starting six, before being released on November 6.

 Cleveland Browns

 On November 7, 2018, Gaines was claimed off waivers by the Cleveland Browns.

 The Browns re-signed Gaines on March 19, 2019.
-He was placed on injured reserve on August 31, 2019.
-He was released from injured reserve with an injury settlement on September 7.
+He was placed on injured reserve on August 31.
+Gaines was released from injured reserve with an injury settlement on September 7.

 Houston Texans

 On September 10, 2019, Gaines was signed by the Houston Texans.
-He was placed on injured reserve on October 21, 2019.
+He was placed on injured reserve on October 21.

 On March 18, 2020, Gaines re-signed with the Texans.